A Non-Orthogonal Variational Quantum Eigensolver: Introduction

-The standard VQE approach uses a quantum computer to measure the expectation value of the Hamiltonian for some parametrized wavefunction, \(\ket{\psi(\boldsymbol{\theta})}\), in conjunction with a classical coprocessor that interprets the measurement outcomes, suggesting new values for the parameters to minimize \(\boldsymbol{\theta}\) the energy~\cite{McClean2016-zj}.
-In our approach, we define instead a logical ansatz where each \(\ket{\phi_i(\boldsymbol{\theta}^{(i)})}\) is a parametrized wavefunction with a compact quantum circuit description.
-Rather than preparing the state \(\ket{\psi}\) directly on our device and measuring its energy, we use our quantum computer to prepare simpler superpositions of the states \(\left\{\ket{\phi_i}\right\}\) and measure the matrix elements of the Hamiltonian and overlap matrices,
+The standard VQE approach uses a quantum computer to measure the expectation value of the Hamiltonian for some parametrized wavefunction, \(\ket{\psi(\boldsymbol{\theta})}\), in conjunction with a classical coprocessor that interprets the measurement outcomes and suggests new values for the \(\boldsymbol{\theta}\) parameters in order to minimize the energy~\cite{McClean2016-zj}.
+In our approach, we define instead a logical ansatz where each \(\ket{\phi_i(\boldsymbol{\theta}^{(i)})}\) is an independently parametrized wavefunction with a compact quantum circuit description.
+For brevity, we shall sometimes omit the parameters and refer to these wavefunctions more compactly as \(\ket{\psi}\) and \(\ket{\phi_i}\).
+Rather than preparing the state \(\ket{\psi}\) directly on our device and measuring its energy, we use our quantum computer to prepare simpler pairwise superpositions of the states \(\left\{\ket{\phi_i}\right\}\).
+We then measure the matrix elements of the Hamiltonian and overlap matrices,

-This allows us to classically solve a generalized eigenvalue problem, thereby finding the optimal \(\mathbf{c}\) parameters and minimizing the energy in the subspace spanned by the set of states \({\ket{\phi_i}}\).
+This allows us to classically solve a generalized eigenvalue problem, thereby finding the optimal \(\mathbf{c}\) parameters and minimizing the energy in the subspace spanned by the set of states \(\{\ket{\phi_i}\}\).
 The \(\boldsymbol{\theta}^{(i)}\) values that parametrize each basis function \({\ket{\phi_i(\boldsymbol{\theta}^{(i)})}}\) can then be optimized by a classical outer loop to lower the energy further, solving a new generalized eigenvalue problem at each step.